Learning to cook(G)-rated techniques for loving the ListView |

 Note that the CheckStatePutter returns the value that will actually be used.
 This doesn’t have to be the same as the value that was given.
 So your delegate can refuse to accept the checking of a particular model if it wants.

-ObjectListView supports checkboxes on both virtual and non-virtual lists, but to do so, it has to use its own mechanism.
-To programmatically change checkboxes on an ObjectListView, you must use that mechanism – trying to use the native .NET mechanism will only give you grief.
+ObjectListView supports checkboxes on both virtual and non-virtual lists, but to do so, you must use the methods listed above – trying to use the native .NET mechanism will only give you grief.

-If you programmatically set the Checked property on a list view item, you must do so through the OLVListItem.Checked property, NOT through the base class property, ListViewItem.Checked.
+However, if you really have to programmatically set the Checked property on a list view item, you must do so through the OLVListItem.Checked property, NOT through the base class property, ListViewItem.Checked.
 If you programmatically set ListViewItem.Checked, ObjectListView will never know that you have set that value, and strange things will happen (specifically, the checkbox on that row will stop responding to clicks).

 So, this code – which tries to toggle the checkedness of the selected rows – will cause problems for your ObjectListView: